Coating farm buildings in the damp Cornish climate

 When we say replace, not coat

-In a damp climate it is tempting to coat everything, but we will not.
+In a damp climate it is tempting to coat everything, but we won’t.
 If moss-held moisture has already corroded a steel sheet through, or a fibre cement roof has gone brittle and porous, a coating buys very little and we will say so.
-Repair or replacement is the honest route in those cases, and we would rather give you that answer now than take a deposit for work that will not last.
-Older fibre cement also needs careful treatment because it may contain asbestos, work on it is regulated and requires a proper assessment, and overcoating is never a default.
+Repair or replacement is the honest route in those cases.
+We would rather give you that answer now than take a deposit for work that will not last.
+Older fibre cement also needs careful treatment because it may contain asbestos.
+Work on it is regulated and requires a proper assessment, and overcoating is never a default.
 We do not invent warranties, and we do not promise a coating will hold on a roof that is already failing.

 Booking a survey near Truro

 If your farm roofs around Truro are green with moss and starting to corrode, the first step is a survey rather than a quick price.
-We will see what the damp has done, judge honestly whether coating is worthwhile, and plan the clean-down and application around your calendar and the weather.
+We will see what the damp has done, judge honestly whether our agricultural building coatings are worthwhile, and plan the clean-down and application around your calendar and the weather.
 Until the moss is off and the sheet is properly exposed, nobody can say for sure what state it is in, so the survey is where the real answer comes from.
 Send the details through the quote form.